 Solo: A Star Wars Story Review: A Story Worth Telling

-The movie starts off with Han Solo played by Alden Ehrenreich trying to flee the underworld with his then girlfriend Qi’ra played by Emilia Clarke.
-They don’t have any money so they bribe the custom officer with a stolen fuel crystal to help smuggle them out.
+The movie starts off with Han Solo played by Alden Ehrenreich trying to flee the underworld with his then-girlfriend Qi’ra played by Emilia Clarke.
+They don’t have any money so they bribe the customs officer with a stolen fuel crystal to help smuggle them out.
 While attempting to escape Qi’ra gets caught but Han manages to get away.
-Frustrated and determined to make his way back to Qi’ra, Han enlist to become a pilot.
+Frustrated and determined to make his way back to Qi’ra, Han enlists to become a pilot.
 Fast forward a few years Han is now a pilot trying to make his way back to the dangerous underworld to rescue his love Qi’ra.
 That’s when Han Solo meets Tobias Beckett, a well-known thief and smuggler played by Woody Harrelson.
 They joined forces to carry out a heist in order to get enough money to buy back their freedom.
 All through this, Han befriends Chewbacca and meets the notorious gambler Lando Calrissian.

 The cast was amazing, but Donald Glover as Lando was so accurate.
 He had the wardrobe and charisma down to a science.
 Glover didn’t look like he was playing dress up either, he owned the screen.
 L3-37, who’s played by Phoebe Waller-Bridge is a force to be reckoned with as well.
 Frankly, the whole cast did a great job.

 Solo: A Star Wars Story Review: Should you take the kids?